Reference Guide

 • Use the correct realm per environment.
 Your Bead contact will confirm the realm values you should use for Sandbox and Production.

-• Keep base URLs and credentials in configuration so switching environments is a deploy time change, not a code change.
+• Keep base URLs and credentials in configuration so switching environments is a deploy-time change, not a code change.

 Authentication at a glance